RSS

 Updated on 8 August 2009

 This year’s blueberries price is right for comsuners as supply outstrips demand.
-The following are blueberry farm sales extracted from the Richmond Review:
+The following are blueberry farm sales extracted from the Richmond Review and other source:

 Polly invited us to the U-Pick Blueberries last weekend.
 We have never been to pick blueberries before and never knew where the U-Picks were; even though there are a lot of blueberry farms all over Richmond.